Scuba Diving in Palau: Highlights + Liveaboards vs Resorts

 Rising to 30 metres in height and stretching 37 metres wide, this picturesque cascade plummets dramatically over the rocky cliffs of Babeldaob.
 As you venture downstream along the trail, you’ll discover a series of pools and miniature waterfalls.

 The trail is dotted by remnants of Palau’s colonial past, including relics of the island’s former railway system from the Japanese occupation era.
-And for those disinclined to tackle the hike, there are convenient alternatives, such as a scenic monorail or an exhilarating zip-line.
+Just keep in mind that the trail can get slippery and muddy after heavy rain (which is common in Palau) and the humidity makes it a challenging hike.

 Paddle between the Rock Islands

 With the vast majority of the islands devoid of permanent human habitation, the sense of solitude is palpable.
-As you glide silently between the islands or venture into the hidden coves and inlets, the only sounds that interrupt the tranquility are the gentle lapping of the waves and the calls of birds.
+As you glide silently between the coves and inlets, the only sounds are the gentle lapping of the waves and the calls of birds.

 Best time to dive in Palau

-While diving in Palau is possible year-round, the high season, spanning from October to May, is widely considered the prime time to visit.
-During these months, the water is typically calm and pleasantly warm, with visibility often exceeding 40 metres – an underwater photographer’s dream.
+While diving in Palau is possible year-round, the high season, spanning from October to May, is considered the best time to visit.
+During these months, the water is typically calm, with visibility often exceeding 40 metres – an underwater photographer’s dream.

 During the rest of the year, you can expect an increase in rainfall and choppier seas.
 As a result, the visibility is not quite as good.

 While diving is still possible during these months, with the majority of sites accessible, fewer visitors choose to vacation in Palau at this time.
-This translates to reduced crowds at the dive sites and greater flexibility in finding accommodations.
+In short, you’ll experience uncrowded diving, but the quality of diving might not be quite as good.

 FAQs about diving in Palau